theupdateframework/pep-on-pypi-with-tuf/README.rst

 End-to-End signing allows both PyPI and developers to sign for the metadata downloaded by clients.
-PyPI is trusted to make uploaded projects available to clients (they sign the metadata for this part of the process), and developers can sign the distributions they upload.
+PyPI is trusted to make uploaded projects available to clients (they sign the metadata for this part of the process), and developers can sign the distributions that they upload.

-PEP XXX will discuss the tools available to developers who sign the distributions they upload to PyPI.
-In summary, developers will generate cryptographic keys and sign metadata in some automated fashion, where the metadata includes the information required to verify the authenticity of the distribution.
+PEP XXX discusses the tools available to developers who sign the distributions that they upload to PyPI.
+In summary, developers generate cryptographic keys and sign metadata in some automated fashion, where the metadata includes the information required to verify the authenticity of the distribution.
 The metadata is then uploaded to PyPI where it will be available for download by package managers such as pip (i.e., package managers that support TUF metadata).
 The entire process is transparent to clients (using a package manager that supports TUF) who download distributions from PyPI.

 References